vikash1976/lean-sdlc-reference-project/README.md

 ```
 **This is enabled to catch the deviations from expected threshold as early as possible in CI cycle.**
+If you like to break the build before for mutoationThreshold miss, you may like to append *-DmutationThreshold=100* to the *mvn clean verify sonar:sonar -PintegrationTest* as *mvn clean verify sonar:sonar -PintegrationTest -DmutationThreshold=100*.
 -	It uses [errorprone](https://github.com/google/error-prone/) to catch common Java programming mistake during compile time.
 -	[pit-test](https://pitest.org/quickstart/maven/) plugin to enable **mutation testing** as part of the CI pipeline.
 -	integration testing is enabled as part of a profile called **'integrationTest'**.
 You can turn it ON/OFF per your need.

 Post successfull compilation the coverage metrics is sent to SonarQube for validation of metrics against quality gate (LEAN SDLC) metrics.

-The pipeline is designed to break at any stage faulire.
+The pipeline is designed to break at any build stage faulire.
 The build logs are streamed into **Splunk**, so that one has an oppotunity to go back and audit any particular build of interest.